Refer to UToledo Policy website (http://www.utoledo.edu/policies/) for academic policies that apply to all students.

 - help students evaluate academic progress and adjustment to university life.

 Students are responsible for correctly selecting courses for their programs of study each semester and for fulfilling all degree requirements.
-Although Advisers will assist wherever possible, the final responsibility rests with the student.
+Although Advisors will assist wherever possible, the final responsibility rests with the student.
 Students are expected to make sure that they are fulfilling all degree requirements, as published in the issue of the catalog under which they entered.
 Students who have been out of the College of Arts and Letters for 12 consecutive months are responsible for the requirements in the University catalog under which they reenter.

 TRANSCRIPTS AND DEGREE AUDIT REPORTS

 A transcript is a complete chronological list of a student’s academic course work (including all courses attempted and grades earned).
 It does not show how specific courses apply or do not apply to University and college requirements as stipulated in this catalog.
-For example, developmental, excess technical, non-repeatable and certain other courses are not counted toward minimum credits for degrees, but appear on transcripts.
+For example, developmental, non-repeatable and certain other courses are not counted toward minimum credits for degrees, but appear on transcripts.

 DECLARING OR CHANGING A MAJOR OR MINOR